The 10 Best Viggo Mortensen Movie Performances

 Not known to do things by half measures, Mortensen has been subsequently beaten up, frozen, and starved in the name of his art, enthusiastically going to extremes to justify the approach he takes to each and every role.
 A man who very much knows what he wants, Mortensen only works on the projects that are important to him and has delivered incredible performances in various genres, accomplishments that earned him a knighthood by the queen of Denmark in 2010.

 Despite his diverse and mesmerising performances, not to mention his works in several other areas, Viggo Mortensen is rarely acknowledged as a fundamental and groundbreaking entertainer, a gifted performer like no other.
-Criminally only nominated for one Oscar, in 2008, it is without question that he is a flawless talent with much to offer.
 Here are ten of his finest offerings to date.

 “The Indian Runner” was the first film written and directed by veteran actor Sean Penn.
 Stepping behind the camera, Penn based the film upon Bruce Springsteen’s song “Highway Patrolman,” which revolves around two very different brothers in 1960’s Nebraska.